sdementen/piecash/docs/source/doc/doc.rst

 Documentation
 =============

-This project provides a simple and pythonic interface to GnuCash files stored in SQL (sqlite3, Pandostgres and MySQL) for Linux and Windows (not tested on Mac OS).
+This project provides a simple and pythonic interface to GnuCash files stored in SQL (sqlite3, Postgres and MySQL) for Linux and Windows (not tested on Mac OS).

 piecash is a pure python package, tested on python 3.6/3.7/3.8, that can be used as an alternative to: